How can we reduce aviation inequalities for women pilots?

 About Airways Aviation

 Founded in 1961, Airways Aviation is an aviation academy.
 It is the largest ab initio flight training network in the world, providing both integrated aviation training and resourcing services.
-They operate 125 training aircrafts, 64 simulators and 10 training centres that offer a wide variety of aviation courses.
+They operate 125 training aircraft, 64 simulators and 10 training centres that offer a wide variety of aviation courses.